 Prior to EPE becoming a related party, the conflicts committees of ETE and ETP reviewed the transaction and made the determination that it was fair and reasonable to both ETE and ETP.
 In addition, the conflicts committees of ETP and ETE adopted a statement of policy relating to the relationship with EPE in order to address potential conflicts of interest following the acquisition.
-Under this policy, any material transaction between any Enterprise Entity (as defined in the policy) and any Energy Transfer Entity (as defined in the policy) requires the prior approval by the ETP Conflicts Committee if such transaction relates to ETP.
+Under this policy, any material transaction between any Enterprise Entity (as defined in the policy) and any Energy Transfer Entity (as defined in the policy) requires the prior approval by the ETP Conflicts Committee if such transaction relates to ETP or the ETE Conflicts Committee if such transaction relates to ETE.
 The policy also provides that Energy Transfer Entities will take precautions to ensure that commercially sensitive information is not shared with personnel of Enterprise Entities.